Infarcactus/Balatro-Custom-Sound-Player/README.md

 ## play_sound
 play_sound is from the base game, it's modified non destructively to be able to do manipulation on it with Add_Custom_Stop_Sound or Add_Custom_Replace_Sound

+## modulate_sound
+modulate_sound is from the base game it is what handles the music being played